max9001/Kelp-Canopy-Mapping/notes/outline.md

 		the main experimental variables tested:

-			How will Data preprocessing effect accuracy?
+			The effect of data preprocessing (cleaned vs. original) on model accuracy.

-			Will applying random Data augmentation during training increase accuracy?
+			The impact of applying random data augmentation during training on model accuracy.

-			Which ResNet backbone (ResNet18, ResNet34, ResNet50) Performs the best?
+			A comparison of performance across different ResNet backbones (ResNet18, ResNet34, ResNet50).

-			Does our models predict kelp being on land, and can we correct these mistakes with the land mask?
+			Evaluation of the land mask post-processing step on correcting potential misclassifications over land.